|

 Decoherence

 Decoherence is a broad explanation for the lack of uniquely quantum effects in macroscopic objects.
-It is epitomized by the absence of superpositions of live and dead Schrödinger Cats.
+Decoherence theorists say in particular that it explains the absence of superpositions of live and dead Schrödinger Cats.

 Decoherence theorists trace the emergence of classical properties to the interaction of quantum systems with the environment, generally the exchange of photons between quantum systems and the environment, but also the collisions of particles (which are mediated by virtual photons).
 No physical system is ever completely isolated from the environment.
 A perfectly isolated system is by definition unobservable and thus of no interest to an experimental physicist, though theoreticians often work with such ideas.
 Although isolation is one of the fundamental principles of all physics experiments, it is the case that it is practically impossible to prevent high-energy particles and photons from passing through any experiment.